 The Blood Safety Strengthening Programme (BSSP) aims to implement the BSIS tool in Blood Services in low resource countries in an effective and sustainable way.
 In order to do this Jembi takes a comprehensive approach to our implementations, working closely with Blood Services and their blood safety Technical Assistance (TA) partners to ensure that all necessary processes that impact on the effective use of the BSIS tool are strengthened during the implementation process.

 The First phase of the BSSP implementation process is the assessment of eligibility of countries to implement BSIS.
-Eligibility is based on a number of factors including: stage of readiness of blood service for a BECS, blood service user requirements, political buy-in and availability of resources.
+Eligibility is based on a number of factors including: stage of readiness of blood service for an information management system, blood service user requirements, political buy-in and availability of resources.
 The Second phase of the implementation process focuses on the deployment, the validation of software to ensure blood safety and training/capacity building of local staff to use, maintain and support the BSIS tool.
 The Third phase of the implementation process is implementation support.
 Having focused on local capacity during the second phase of the implementation, basic first line support (password resets, workstation connections etc.) will be carried out by the local BSIS support person identified by the blood service.
 Jembi will provide remote support to this person should they have queries as well as second/third line software support (bug fixes etc.) The final phase of the implementation process is the Enterprise Support phase which is an optional, ongoing support service that Jembi can provide Blood Services at a fee.

 In addition to the implementation process, Jembi will be establishing a BSIS Academy that will focus on building local capacity in low resource countries to implement and support BSIS in Blood Services.
 More information will be available about the BSIS Academy later in 2016.